karanap86-stack/EstatelyticAI/INVESTOR_ONE_PAGER.md

 - ![Dashboard](https://img.icons8.com/ios-filled/50/000000/combo-chart--v1.png) Admin dashboard for real-time reporting, monitoring, and data validation
 - ![Providers](https://img.icons8.com/ios-filled/50/000000/handshake.png) Seamless 3rd-party service provider onboarding

-*Add screenshots of your app’s Discover, Compare, and Dashboard screens here for visual impact.*
+*Add screenshots of your app’s Discover, Compare, and Dashboard screens here for visual impact.*> *Brand watermark: Use assets/EstatelyticAI_Logo_Icon_Only.svg in corner of screenshots*
 ## Business Model
 - Commission on transactions and value-added services
 - SaaS for developers and partners